 When your dog exhibits unwanted behaviour, respond calmly.
 Reacting with frustration can escalate the situation.
 Instead, redirect their attention with a treat or a toy.
-This teaches them the right way to behave without fear.
+This teaches them the right way to behave without fear and helps avoid hurting my dogs feelings.

-- A supportive approach builds trust and prevents anxiety. - Positive responses encourage desirable behaviour instead of fear.

-• Clear, consistent commands help your dog feel secure.
+- A supportive approach builds trust and prevents anxiety. - Positive responses encourage desirable behaviour instead of fear. - Clear, consistent commands help your dog feel secure.